 For more news from the North Syracuse Central School District, visit us on Facebook at www.nscsd.org/facebook.

 The public vote on the 2016-2017 North Syracuse Central School District Budget and the Annual Election will be held on Tuesday, May 17, 2016 from 6:00 a.m. to 9:00 p.m.

 - For residents living NORTH of Route 481, polling will take place at Cicero Elementary School (5979 Route 31) in Cicero

 - For residents living SOUTH of Route 481, polling will take place at the Jerome F. Melvin Administrative Office Building (5355 West Taft Road) in North Syracuse

-If you are not already registered to vote in the North Syracuse Central School District board member election and budget vote being held on Tuesday, May 21, 2013, pre-registration is required by May 16.
+If you are not already registered to vote in the North Syracuse Central School District board member election and budget vote being held on Tuesday, May 17, 2016, pre-registration is required.

 ||"pdf file: You need Adobe Acrobat Reader (version 5 or higher) to view this file.
 Download the free Adobe Acrobat Reader for PC or Macintosh."